The Value of Money

-You have a job opportunity that would require moving across the country with an income raise to $95,000.
+You have a job opportunity that would require moving across the country, but your income would increase to $95,000 per year

-You have the opportunity to earn $10,000 at a special work event on the day of your son or daughter’s wedding.
+You have the opportunity to earn $40,000 at a special work event on the day of your son or daughter’s college graduation.

 Let’s try again